davidben/tls-trust-expressions/draft-davidben-tls-trust-expr.md

 # Overview

-In the TLS handshake, a client (respectively, server) relying party sends trust expressions, which reference named, versioned trust stores to describe a list of trust anchors.
+In the TLS handshake, a relying party sends trust expressions, which reference named, versioned trust stores to describe a list of trust anchors.
 The subscriber uses this information to select a certification path to return.

 These structures are intended to be provisioned by root programs and CAs as follows: